dmi3/bin/README.md

 Decription
 -----------
-Ping <https://healthchecks.io/> on successful Duplicati backup
+Ping <https://healthchecks.io/> on successful [Duplicati](https://www.duplicati.com/) backup

 Usage
 -----
-Add path to this script to `run-script-after` in job `Configuration` → `Options` → `Advanched Options` On Windows you will need to create `.bat` file containing path to this script, and add `.bat` file in `run-script-after`
+Add path to this script to `run-script-after` in job `Configuration` → `Options` → `Advanched Options` On Windows you will need to create `.bat` file containing path to this script, and add path to `.bat` file to `run-script-after`
 <hr/>

 # [generate-readme.fish](https://github.com/dmi3/bin/blob/master/generate-readme.fish)